makersacademy/bowling-challenge-ruby/planning.md

 add points to current frame.

 ###### frame = 2-8
-If the previous frame's (use indexes on arrays) first index = 10 add both numbers from roll to previous total.
+If the previous frame's (use indexes on arrays) first index = 10, add both numbers from rolls to previous total.
 If the previous frame's first two indexes = 10, add the first roll number to previous total.
 Add points to current frame.

+###### frame 10
+add points to current frame.

 ## User stories